pablofernandezorg/alpha-dragon/README.md

 handle the massive amounts of Tweets (100s/second).
 Since the program runs every 15 mins, and is limited by StockTwits API, some of the posts may not be saved in time.

+Additionally, implementation of more calculations using Headlines and other news in relation to a particular trading day could be used in the future.